 Think of your roof as a big woolly hat.
 We wear hats because the majority of the heat lost out of our bodies comes from our heads; it’s the same with a roof.
 If the roof isn’t well insulated, you could be unwittingly turning up the thermostat and compensating for the heat you’re losing through the roof.
 So, one of the best ways to save energy and cut costs is by insulating your roof.

-According to the Energy Savings Trust, if you live in an average sized semi-detached home, you could make a yearly saving of £225 simply by insulating your loft.
+According to the Energy Savings Trust, if you live in an average sized semi-detached home, you could make a yearly saving of between £225 and £415 (depending on your property) simply by insulating your loft.
 Often this is a general recommendation for most homes, however it can be easily overlooked.

-Whilst modifications like this may be a considerable up-front cost, with the energy and money saved, you could see a return on your investment in just two years.
+Whilst modifications like this may be a considerable up-front cost (upwards of £800), with the energy and money saved, you could see a return on your investment in just two years.

-Did you know your bathroom could be secretly costing you around £260?
+Did you know your bathroom could be secretly costing you an additional £260 per year?
 As part of an average household, if each family member spent one minute less in the shower each day, you could build up a saving of £75 a year, split between both energy and water costs.

 It’s also worth upgrading those leaky taps and shower heads too.
 By installing a shower-head that runs more efficiently for example, a saving of £70 could be made on your gas bills, as well as £115 on your overall water usage - a no brainer for some easy and low-cost home improvements.